-An indication of risk is the term used by the OfS to refer to a potential impact of a risk to equality of opportunity in relation to higher education.
-For example, lower continuation rates for a specific student group is a potential indications of risk of insufficient academic support (a risk to equality of opportunity).
+An indication of risk is the term used by the OfS to refer to a potential impact of a risk to equality of opportunity in relation to higher education, that is visible in data or apparent through other insights.
+For example, lower continuation rates for a specific student group in comparison to another is a potential indication of risk of insufficient academic support (a risk to equality of opportunity).